 RCEDC’s primary focus is to facilitate business expansion that results in increased real estate tax base and the creation and retention of jobs.
 These activities are accomplished by working in partnership with private businesses and local governments to facilitate new development.

 Racine County is located in the fast-growing industrial corridor between Milwaukee and Chicago along Interstate 94.
 Lots of great information about Racine County and our communities can be found at Why Racine.

-We encourage you to consider becoming an RCEDC Investor.
+We encourage you to consider becoming an RCEDC Contributor.
 Your support of RCEDC will help to ensure that the quality of life remains an asset throughout Racine County for many years to come.